Finance

 FIN 6360 Derivatives Markets (3 semester credit hours) Examines the valuation of derivative securities such as options and futures contracts, as well as the use of these instruments in managing business and financial risks.
 The topics to be covered include pricing of futures contracts, swaps, and options, the use of derivative instruments in hedging, portfolio insurance, exotic options, and the valuation of options on debt instruments.
 Prerequisite: FIN 6307.
 (3-0) S

 FIN 6362 Corporate Risk Management (3 semester credit hours) This course introduces fundamental concepts of modern risk theory to evaluate and manage various types of risks to businesses.
-This course will prepare students to use statistical/mathematical methods to solve risk problems in both the financial and insurance sectors.
+Students have the opportunity to use statistical/mathematical methods to solve risk problems in both the financial and insurance sectors.
 Prerequisite: FIN 6307.
 (3-0) R

 FIN 6364 Portfolio Analysis and Management (3 semester credit hours) This course builds on the basic ideas underlying portfolio optimization covered in FIN 6301 and FIN 6310.
 It emphasizes the application of modern portfolio theory using quantitative methods.
-At the completion of this course, students will be able to analyze market data using the latest investment management tools, to formulate theoretical models, and to implement appropriate investment strategies.
+Students have the opportunity to analyze market data using the latest investment management tools, to formulate theoretical models, and to implement appropriate investment strategies.
 Prerequisite: FIN 6310.
-(3-0) T
+(3-0) R

 FIN 6366 International Financial Management (3 semester credit hours) Study of world financial markets and institutions, foreign exchange exposure and management, foreign direct investment, and a variety of issues involved in the financial management of multinational firms.
 Prerequisite: FIN 6301.
 (3-0) R

-FIN 6368 Financial Information and Analysis (3 semester credit hours) This course examines the different sources of financial data, their management and their use in investment analysis, trading and in solving financial problems.
+FIN 6368 Financial Data Analytics (3 semester credit hours) This course examines sources of financial data, their management and their use in investment analysis and solving financial problems through data analytics using emerging technologies.
 Prerequisite: FIN 6307.
-(3-0) T
+(3-0) Y

 FIN 6370 Advanced Theory of Finance and Its Applications (3 semester credit hours) A survey of financial theories and their application to various financial decisions and issues.
 Topics will include the theory of portfolio choices, asset pricing, derivative pricing, asymmetric information theories, and firm financing issues.
 Additional prerequisites may be required depending on the specific course topic.
 Department consent required.
 (3-0) Y